Artist's Statement About The Work

 Choosing Sides of The Mansion In Texas.

-The painting is a large "burned" painting of the Texas Governors Mansion.
-The mansion was burned
+2009: The painting is a large "burned" painting of the Texas Governors Mansion.
+The Mansion burned

-down in the summer of 2008 and still stands mostly un-repaired and no real clue as to who actually
+down in the summer of 2008 and stood mostly un-repaired with no real clue as to who actually

 "dun it".
 An event that bothered me greatly as I spent my childhood in Austin going to church across

-the "Columbia" sculpture figure from the UT Littlefield Fountain who holds aloft 2 flaming torches
+and the "Columbia" sculpture figure from the UT Littlefield Fountain who holds aloft 2 flaming torches.

 russian birch and hauled the painted right hand side to Fredericksburg, Texas and burned it in an old